dxm3dp/ShaderBase/ShaderBase/Notes/0200Bloom.md

 ## Box Sampling

 We're going to adjust our shader so it uses a different sampling method that bilinear filtering.
 Because sampling depends on the pixel size, add the magic float4 `_MainTex_TexelSize` variable to the `CGINCLUDE` block.
 Keep in mind that this corresponds to the texel size of the source texture, not the destination.

+Instead of relying on a bilinear filter only, we'll use a simple box filter kernel instead.
+It takes four samples instead of one, diagonally positioned so we get the averages of four adjacent 2*2 pixels blocks.
+Sum these samples and divide by four, so we end up with the average of a 4*4 pixel block, doubling our kernel size.

+## Different Passes

+The result is much smoother and has much higher quality, but it is also much blurrier.
+This is mostly due to upsampling with the new 4*4 box filter.
+As we're using the source's texel size to position the sample points, we end up covering a large area, with an unfocused regular weight distribution.

+We can tune our box filter by adjust the UV delta that we use to select the sample points.
+To make this possible, turn the delta into a parameter, instead of always using 1.

+## Creating Bloom

+Blurring the original image is the first step of creating a bloom effect.
+The second step is to combine the blurred image with the original, brightening it.
+However, we won't just use the final blurred result, as that would produce a rather uniform smudging.
+Instead, lower amounts of blurring should contribute more to the result that higher amounts of blurring.
+We can do this by accumulating the intermediate results, adding to the old data as we upsample.

+### Additive Blending

+Adding to what we already have at some intermediate level can be done by using additive blending, instead of replacing the texture's contents.
+All we have to do is set the blend mode of the upsampling pass to one one.